 - Avoid overfilling cups so they will be easier and safer to drink from without spills.

 - Keep clean rags under couch or chair cushions so you will have materials nearby to blot a stain immediately if a spill occurs.

-It can be time consuming to get red Kool Aid stains out of carpet, but it is not impossible.
+It can be time-consuming to get red Kool-Aid stains out of the carpet, but it is not impossible.
 With just a few simple household items and the patience to use them as long as necessary, you can remove the stains and restore your carpet's non-red color.